sannesofie/sanne-ux-ui/planning/retrospective.md

 ## Stop Doing

+- don't assume to fast regarding work
 ​

 ## Continue Doing

 - Having a meeting every day makes the work flow process easier and less room for misunderstandings
+- continiue looking at other websites for information and inspiration

 ​

 ## Start Doing

-- ​
+- ​ask for help earlier
+- Stay in touch with other team members

 ## Lessons Learned

 - Great working with new people and having a sort of client interview which is useful for the future interviews we might be doing

 ## Strategy vs. Board